jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 of these components.
 The data set contained 233,569 component versions.
-For each version, we evaluated whether it was subject to any of the following conditions:Vulnerable: A component is vulnerable if it or any of its transitive dependencies contain a known security issue.
-Overall, 5,175 vulnerable component versions were found.No Path Forward: A component has no path forward (NPF) if the latest version of that component is vulnerable.
+For each version, we evaluated whether it was subject to any of the following conditions:

+⊲Vulnerable: A component is vulnerable if it or any of its transitive dependencies contain a known security issue.
+Overall, 5,175 vulnerable component versions were found.

+⊲No Path Forward: A component has no path forward (NPF) if the latest version of that component is vulnerable.
 This means the vulnerability cannot be remediated by upgrading